-During 2023, the main additions of intangible assets amounted to 207.4 million euros, which largely reflect:
+During 2023, the main additions of intangible assets amounted to 207.4 million euros and corresponded largely to:

 - On 1 January 2023, the agreement signed with MSD International Business GmbH came into force, thereby agreeing to an extension of the rights for the Spanish territory (which ended on 31 December 2022) for the products marketed under the Efficib and Tesavel trademarks, indicated for the treatment of diabetes and marketed by the Company since 2009.
-Under the terms of this agreement, the rights extend until 31 December 2025, for which €18 million were paid in March 2023.
+Under the terms of this agreement,, the rights extend until 31 December 2025, for which €18 million were paid in March 2023.

-- On 3 February 2023, a purchase agreement was signed with DFT EI Globo S.L. for the rights of several products marketed in Spain under the Physiorelax trademark.
-Under the terms of the agreement, the Company disbursed approximately 11.7 million euros in February, with 0.7 million euros pending payment within 18 months from the effective date of the agreement.
+- On 3 February 2023, a purchase agreement was signed with DFT El Globo S.L. for the rights of several products marketed in Spain under the Physiorelax trademark.
+Under the terms of the agreement, the Notes to the annual accounts for the financial year 2024 (Expressed in thousands of euros)

+Company disbursed approximately 11.7 million euros in February, with 0.7 million euros pending payment within 18 months from the effective date of the agreement.